University Place (North Carolina)

-University Place (formerly known as University Mall) is the only enclosed shopping mall in Chapel Hill, North Carolina.
+University Place (formerly known as University Mall) is a formerly-enclosed shopping mall in Chapel Hill, North Carolina.
 The mall is anchored by SilverSpot Cinema.The gross leasable area of the center is 366,000 square feet.
 The mall is located about two miles northeast from downtown and The University of North Carolina at Chapel Hill.
-Today the mall has an even mix of national and local stores, with a focus on specialty retailers.
+Today, the mall has become similar to that of a lifestyle center that features a mix of national stores, with some local retailers and an apartment community, 900 Willow apartments.

 History

 The mall originally opened with Ivey's and Belk (Belk-Leggett Horton) in 1973, and Roses Stores as a junior anchor.
 It was developed by E. N. Richards and originally featured 78 stores.

 Ivey's became Dillard's in 1990.
 In 2002, after The Streets at Southpoint was completed, Belk closed its store at the mall and South Square Mall store in Durham and consolidated both stores into one larger store at Southpoint.
 Upmarket gourmet retailer Southern Season bought and renovated the former Belk space in 2003.
 The mall received an exterior and interior renovation 2010.

 In 2010, the Chapel Hill Public Library initially planned a permanent move into the mall by taking over Dillard's space.
 However, Dillard's opted to remain in place and the town rejected the idea of moving the library there, so the library moved into temporary inline space in the mall instead while the current library underwent a renovation and expansion project.